Why Don’t My Electric Gate Remotes Work?

 You can move on to test 2 if fresh batteries in all your remote controls doesn’t get your gates working.

 Remote controls use a radio signal to operate your gates.
 Unfortunately, nearby electrical items can interfere with this signal.

 Finding out what could be causing interference can be a lengthy process, but it essentially boils down to the following steps:

 - Turn off everything electrical near your gates and try your remotes.

 - If the gate remotes still don’t work, interference is not your problem and you can switch everything back on.

-- If the gate transmitters work with everything off, interference could be the cause, so you now need to identify what electrical item is causing the interference.
+- If the gate transmitters work with everything off, interference could be the cause.
+You now need to identify which electrical item is causing the interference.

 - Switch one electrical item on and try your remote controls again.
 If the gates operate, leave that electrical item on and turn on the next electrical item and try your gate remotes again.
 Repeat this process until you find something that stops your gates working when it’s switched on.

-- If you then switch the item that you think is causing interference off and turn everything else back on, your gate remotes should work properly.
+- Switch off the item that you think is causing interference and turn everything else back on.
+Your gate remotes should then work properly.

 If interference is your problem, leave the faulty electrical item switched off and get help from the manufacturer or a gate repairer to help you fix the issue.